miles-berman/SAMPLE-HELPER/README.md

 ## Features

-- Load WAV and MP3 audio files
+- Load WAV, MP3, & MP4 audio files
 - Play and pause audio playback
 - Adjust the bit depth and sample rate of the audio
 - Change the pitch of the audio in semitones
 - Real-time audio manipulation with immediate feedback
 - Save manipluations in a new file
+- Supports

 ## Prerequisites